statiqdev/Statiq.Web/BUILDING.md

 ## From Visual Studio

-If you want to open and build Wyam from Visual Studio, the main solution is in `src\Wyam.sln`.
+If you want to open and build Wyam from Visual Studio, the main solution is in the root folder as `Wyam.sln`.

 The `src\Wyam.Windows.sln` solution is only for the Windows-specific installer application and you'll probably never need to view or edit it.